pawelkom88/outletity/README.md

 ## Why I built the project this way

 E-commerce stores are great way to implement knowledge that every Front End Developer has to possess.
-This project has learnt me things such as :
+This project has learnt me things such as:

-- how to integrate front and backend together
+- How to integrate front and backend together
-- folders and files architecture
+- Folders and files architecture
-- how to write reusable components and hooks
+- How to write reusable components and hooks
-- how to write tests
+- How to write tests
 - I didn't use a state management library like Redux on purpose.
 For this app simple `useState` and built-in `useReducer` is sufficient.
 - Sass is great for styling.
 To make styling easier I used variables, mixins, custom breakpoints.
 - My plan is to become a professional front-end developer eventually.
 I decided to use an existing API rather to create a custom server.
+-
 <!--
 - Testing is an essential part of production applications.
 Testing Library is the go-to library in the React community.
 I covered the essential features of the app with tests. -->